newatoms/beta/_private/customers/stby/posts-and-research/partner-interview/what-does-your-partner-do.md

 > An interview with the partner of one of our service designers.

-It is sometimes hard to explain what we do –especially to those who are not familiar with our field of work– which is sad because what we do can have a big impact on everyday life.
+It is sometimes hard to explain what we do – especially to those who are not familiar with our field of work – which is sad because what we do can have a big impact on everyday life.
 At times this is visible, other times it's not.
 To figure out how we would go about explaining what we do, we asked the people closest to us how they see us.

 For this article we interviewed Thijs de Boer about his girlfriend Marie de Vos, design researcher at Stby Amsterdam.